Skip to content

 • Care: Tolerates low light and infrequent watering.

+While neither are a complete replacement for the other.
 Plants and air purifiers both contribute to improving indoor air quality, but they work in different ways and have unique advantages and limitations.
-Whether plants or air purifiers work better depends on the specific needs and conditions of your indoor environment.
-Here’s a comparison of both:

-Plant Advantages
+Plant Provide:

 • Biological Processes: Plants naturally filter the air through photosynthesis and transpiration, removing pollutants like formaldehyde, benzene, and trichloroethylene.